 “It’s OK I speak loud enough.
 I don’t need a microphone.”

-Powerful Presenters Should: Remember that while YOU might not think you need a microphone, your AUDIENCE does.
-Make it easier for us to hear you so we don’t have to strain if a microphone is available USE IT.
+As a powerful presenter, you must remember that while you might not think you need a microphone, your audience does.
+Make it easier for us to hear you so we don’t have to strain if a microphone is available, use it.

 If you are in the unfortunate situation of not having a microphone then remember that as the size of the group and room increases you have to increase your volume, use your ‘presenting and projecting voice’.
 Consider standing in the middle of your audience (unorthodox to some) rather than the traditional ‘front of the room’.
 It will help.

 I don’t care how good your hairstyle is, I don’t want to see the back of your head, and if you are a quiet speaker (who isn’t using a microphone) when you turn to face your slides to read them we definitely can’t hear you.

 If we can read the words then we don’t need you.
 Your slides should be a support mechanism.
 The same goes with your script, by the time you stand up to present, you shouldn’t need to read it.

 As a powerful presenter, you must practice and learn your presentation!
 While I never speak without having my script nearby, it’s there just in case my mind goes blank (and it does on occasion).
 I practice and make sure I KNOW my presentation before I stand up in front of my audience.
 If you are reading it you may as well email it to me since I learned to read in primary school too.

 4. Boring Slides